serhiideliiev/paradoxpastweb/README.md

 ## Overview

-This is a Pelican static sit├── pelicanconf.py             # Main configuration (PEP-8 compliant) ├── pelicanconf_dev.py         # Development configuration
-├── publishconf.py             # Production configurationenerator project for exploring historical paradoxes and temporal mysteries.
+This is a Pelican static site generator project for exploring historical paradoxes and temporal mysteries.
 The project follows modern Python development practices, PEP-8 compliance, and professional web development standards.

 ## 🚀 Quick Start